harrison-ai/hai-dataeng-tech-task/README.md

   named `2.25.32906972551432148964768.j2c` in the image archives.

-Your script should be able to accept `2.25.32906972551432148964768` as a command-line argument, locate the corresponding files in the tar archives, and re-assembe them to produce an output file named `2.25.32906972551432148964768.dcm`.
+Your script should be able to accept `2.25.32906972551432148964768` as a command-line argument, locate the corresponding files in the tar archives, and re-assemble them to produce an output file named `2.25.32906972551432148964768.dcm`.